6 Things That Help Me Control My Asthma Better

 Butyeko breathing — If you have never heard of the Butkeyo Breathing Technique or BBT, let me be the first to tell you that it is an incredible tool to have at your disposal.
 I use it during times of breathlessness, asthma attacks, and also panic attacks.
 It is believed that hyperventilation or dysfunctional breathing can aggravate asthma symptoms or negatively affect one’s control of his or her asthma.

 BBT is typically practiced every day, and can be used to control breathing and prevent hyperventilation/breathlessness when someone overexerts himself or herself, or comes in contact with an asthma trigger.
 Simply put, it is a shallow-breathing and breath-holding technique that follows a breath ratio of 4-7-8.
+While this form of breathing does not improve lung function, it can help diminish symptoms and decrease unnecessary use of inhalers.

 While these techniques and complimentary therapies have helped me over the years, it may take a little trial and error to determine what will work for you.
 My suggestion would be to begin with a journal, allowing you to keep track of potential triggers involving food, exercise, chemicals, etc. It might also be helpful to see an allergist to have allergy testing completed.
 Also, speak to your physician if you believe you might have GERD.
 Last, do your own research into foods, herbs, and breathing exercises that can help people living with asthma.
 In time, you will create a personalized care plan that can help you thrive, despite asthma.